Natansal/NestRPC-docs/docs/client/error-handling.md

 ---
 title: Error Handling
-description: RpcError and server error mapping
+description: Handling HTTP and network errors in the client
 ---

-When the server returns an error for a call, the client throws a `RpcError` with `{ code, name, message }`.
+When the server returns an error for a call, Axios rejects the promise with an error containing the HTTP status and data.

 Examples of sources:
-- Non-HTTP errors → normalized to code 500
 - Nest `HttpException` → code/status and message
-- Network or invalid JSON parsing → `RpcError.fromFetchError` / `fromInvalidJson`
+- Network errors → Axios network error

 Handle errors per-call: